Nadihat/Repeater-Divination/README.md

 lat.py is the same but for Latin. latv2.py adds more words.

-The same for Traditional Chinese, in chin.py and chinv2.py.
+The same for Traditional Chinese, in chin.py and chinv2.py. chinv3.py has 2000 words.

 cio.py is a non-interactive experiment in generating hashed readings from the AnthroHeart Cio Saga.